Nirav Modi seeks bail for fourth time, his lawyer assures court 'no way he will run away'

 "He moved here to raise capital, to explore where in the world he needed to be immigration wise.
 If he is given bail, he is willing to be tagged through an electronic device, have a phone that can be tracked..And since he has an extradition case starting, there is no way he will run away.
 His daughter and son will be moving here, they are starting university," Montgomery further said.

 The Judge reportedly said that at this stage Nirav Modi has got highly designed legal team in place, who are preparing to face the Indian Government to stop the extradition.
 And he has a good chance to fail the extradition altogether.
-And if he is extradited then he could be arrested at that time
+And if he is extradited then he could be arrested at that time.

+Crown Prosecution Service (CPS) which represents the Indian Government, said if Nirav Modi is given bail during extradition hearings, then that's another thing.
+But he should not be given bail at this time as he faces serious charges.

 Arbuthnot on May 8 denied bail on grounds of 'flight risk', the scale of the alleged fraud, access to funds, potentially influencing witnesses and destroying evidence, and weak links to the UK.